OWASP/OpenCRE/writeups/owasp_in_sdlc/owasp_in_sdlc.md

 Secrets live in-memory only and are persisted in a dedicated Secrets Storage solution such as Hashicorp Vault.

-All application's ingress points are protected by a WAF and DoS protection.
+All application's ingress points are protected by a WAF coupled with DoS protection.

 Logging from all components gets aggregated in dashboards and alerts are raised based on several Thresholds and events.
 There are canary values and events fired against monitoring from time to time to validate it works.